dprac/my-portfolio/README.md

 # my-portfolio

-<p>This is my personal art portfolio which includes works from ART 150.</p>
+<p>This is my personal art portfolio which includes works from IDEAS 150.</p>